 The Plan sets out the Council's aspirations and priorities for Ipswich with its vision and objectives translated through service group business planning and service area operational planning.
-Review mechanisms are in
+Review mechanisms are in place to monitor progress via the Corporate Plan Delivery Plan, including identifying risk at a strategic level by the Corporate Management Team, and service area risk monitoring/review by Directors/Assistant Directors and Heads of Service.

-The Corporate Plan Delivery monitor was developed for Building a Better Ipswich and achievements against its Priorities and the Council's direct contributions are maintained and monitored through the performance management framework, business planning processes, annual assurance statements for each service grouping and the performance manager system.
+The Corporate Plan Delivery monitor was developed for Building a Better Ipswich and achievements against its Priorities and the Council's direct contributions are maintained and monitored through the performance management framework, business planning processes, annual assurance statements for each service grouping and the Performance Manager System.

 Financial planning is underpinned by business planning, with increased expenditure in any service area being justified to the Corporate Management Team, and where necessary approved by the Executive.
 Key to the business planning process is a requirement to demonstrate planning for continuous improvement over several financial years.
 Reviews of every service provided by the Council include quality and cost considerations.
-All services have completed zero-based budgeting reviews and contribute to the Council's big-ticket savings targets.
+Preparations for thematic service reviews have started and all services will be reviewed to improve customer experience and identify big-ticket efficiencies.